szymon-hajderek/POI-Perfect-Score-Verification-Script/README.md

 # POI Perfect Score Verification Script

-This python script is used to find all the contestant to achieve a perfect score **four times** in the first stage of Polish Olympiad in Informatics.
+This python script is used to find all the contestant to have achieved a perfect score **four times** in the first stage of Polish Olympiad in Informatics.

 **Note:** *Editions 1 and 10 have no publicly available data.*